spmoriarty/MealPrepFS/README.md

   - What needs to live in a persistence layer?
 - Is there some state we need to initialize?
 - Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be resused?)

+// Elements needed.

+1) Form w/ input: Ingridient, Quantity, and list item of measurements selects.
+--in form, add a remove (.pop) button.
+-- Add ingridient button to capture input. form needs to preventDefault and formData.

+2) new section: the 'Save meal' area that will reflect the culmulative ingridients.

+save meal:

+considerations
+`renderIngredient` (PURE): returns an HTML element for ingredient data	3 `displayIngredients` (IMPURE) loops through each ingredient, calls renderIngredient and appends to DOM	2 `renderMeal` (PURE): which returns an HTML element with meal data (name, total ingredients)	3 `displayMeals` (IMPURE) loops through each meal, calls renderMeal and appends to DOM